dpatti/js-primer/problems.md

 // => 0
 ```

-## E. Async Counter
+## E. "Asynchronous" counters

 We can take this just one step further by introducing an **asynchronous**
 component to the counter.
 In the async world, we create a **callback function**
 that we give to an asynchronous function.
 That function will call our callback
 when it has a result to return instead of returning it.
+In this case, it's going
-This problem may feel a
+to call our callback function multiple times.
+This problem may feel a bit
-bit contrived, but the sentiment is the same as most asynchronous functions.
+contrived, but the sentiment is the same as most asynchronous functions.
+We'll
-We'll write a function `asyncCounter(fn)` that takes a callback function and
+write a function `asyncCounter(fn)` that takes a callback function and, like
-again, returns a counter function.
+before, returns a counter function.
 Each time that counter is called, the
 callback is called and passed the counter value.
+The counter function itself
+will return nothing.

 ```js
 var callback = function(val){